 Receipts for your monthly expenses

-Your list of the personal property you would like
+Your list of the personal property (furniture and other moveable things) you would like

 Any other documents that show the details of your finances and anything else the judge needs to decide in your particular case